Engineering Insights

 • Mission-critical systems are those whose failure would prevent an organization from achieving its essential objectives.
 Downtime or errors may cause severe disruption or financial loss, but there is no immediate danger to human life.
 In the ATM domain, a Flight Data Processing (FDP) system is a good example of a mission-critical system.
 Its failure will cause severe operational disruptions, but it does not directly endanger human life

 • Safety-critical systems are those whose failure could directly result in injury, loss of life, or significant environmental harm.
-Again in the ATM domain, a Surveillance Data Processing System (SDPS) is safety-critical: a failure or design flaw could lead to a loss of separation between aircraft, creating a real risk of collision.
+Again, in the ATM domain, a Surveillance Data Processing System (SDPS) is safety-critical: a failure or design flaw could lead to a loss of separation between aircraft, creating a real risk of collision.

-What makes a Language "Safe"?
+What makes a Programming Language "Safe"?

 No programming language is inherently safe by default.
 As illustrated below, a “safe language” typically refers to a restricted safe subset of the language, specified by coding standards that define the permitted constructs and syntax to constrain program behavior — for example, prohibiting recursion, disallowing self-modifying code, or enforcing limits such as a maximum number of lines per function.